 Lidocaine patches are applied onto the skin and are meant to adhere to the site of pain.
 They can be used for up to 8-12 hours per application (depending on the specific product) or up to 3 times daily.
 Lidocaine patches may be a better option if you find creams too messy to use.

 Lidocaine creams are applied by rubbing the product into the site of pain, and it is recommended to keep your hands covered or to wash them thoroughly after each application.
 Generally, lidocaine cream works within 30 minutes and may last for up to 3 hours.
+Please note that lidocaine at the 5% strength should only be used for anorectal or hemorrhoidal use, while lidocaine at the 4% strength can be used for topical use.

-Both the lidocaine patch and lidocaine cream can be used to treat backaches, muscle soreness, mild joint pain, itching, and nerve pain.
+Depending on the strength, both the lidocaine patch and lidocaine cream can be used to treat backaches, muscle soreness, mild joint pain, itching, and nerve pain.
 However, lidocaine creams have the added benefit of being able to treat hemorrhoidal/anorectal pain and irritation.

 Is Lidocaine Patch Stronger than Lidocaine Cream?
 Is Lidocaine Cream Stronger than Lidocaine Patch?